darlanalves/darlanalves.github.io/source/_posts/en/5ef343fc57-start-using-components-today.md

 The idea of web components and custom HTML tags has been around for a while.
 Using them in our apps can lead to a better organization and a clear separation of concerns.

-In this article we will write a dead simple todo app using only components.
+In this article we will write a simple todo list using the new component syntax.
 Bear with me!

 ## So what's the deal?